robmadole/jig/docs/source/pluginapi.rst

 Plugin API
 ==========

-Writing plugins for BeCareful is simple.
+Writing plugins for Jig is simple.
 The plugin is sent data over stdin and it writes it's output to stdout.

 Input format